-The organisation must publish on Contracts Finder details of who has won the contract, the contract value, and (for procurements below the Find a Tender thresholds) indicate whether the winning supplier is a small and medium-sized enterprise ("SMEs") or voluntary organisation or charity.
+The organisation must publish on Contracts Finder details of who has won the contract, the contract value, and indicate whether the winning supplier is a small and medium-sized enterprise ("SMEs") or voluntary organisation or charity.
 The information must be published in a reasonable time and it is recommended that the information be published no later than 30 calendar days after the contract award date (as set out in the Timetable).